DonAdam2/webpack-react-boilerplate/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-**_Note:_** live-server is part of package.json which you can use to check your application in production by navigating to dist directory then use the following command:
+**_Note:_** You can install live-server globally (npm install -g live-server) which allows your to check your application in production by navigating to dist directory then use the following command:
 `live-server --port=8080 --entry-file=./index.html`

 By using live-server you can check your app in production without any need for xampp, wamp or any similar web server.

-### `npm run analyze-bundle`
+### `yarn run analyze-bundle`

 It allows you to analyze the bundle size.<br>